-PSY 5040 Behavior Modification: Theories and Practice (3) Prerequisite: Permission of instructor.
+PSY 5040 Behavior Modification: Theories and Practice (3)

+Prerequisite: Acceptance in Psychology Graduate Program and permission of instructor.

 Emphasis is placed on the theories, principles and techniques of cognitive and behavioral management for use in schools, clinics, hospitals and agencies.